Accelerate your business cash flow with these 6 strategies

 1. Create additional revenue streams.

 Determine if there are additional revenue streams your business could support.
-This could include expanding your services or good sold, or even implementing a solution that rewards you as you use it.
+This could include expanding your services or goods sold, or even implementing a solution that rewards you as you use it.
 Jefferson Bank’s Commercial Payments solution is a powerful and automated Accounts Payable (AP) system that will streamline your current payment process into a faster, more efficient payment system that requires less management — saving you more money and time.
 And because Commercial Payments is credit card based, Jefferson Bank will pay you a revenue share, or cash back, on every dollar of digital payments processed through the system.

 2. Reduce your spending.